 - 1. Be prepared to teach.

 - 2. Demonstrate interest in teaching and concern for student achievement.

 - 3. Know and follow school policies and rules, and enforce them in a fair and consistent manner.

 - 4. Communicate to students and parents, preferably in writing

 - 1. Course objectives and requirements

 - 2. Marking/grading procedures

 - 3. Assignment deadlines

 - 4. Expectations for students

 - 5. Classroom discipline plan

-- 5. Communicate proactively with students, parents, and other teachers concerning growth, achievement and behavior.
+- 5. Communicate proactively with students, parents, and other teachers concerning growth, achievement, and behavior.

-- 6. Be courteous in speech and actions and refrain from use of profanity.